joshcanhelp/josh-to-11/input/symlinked/posts/2009-10-20-is-having-your-own-website-a-dated-concept.md

 ---
-title: "Is having your own website a dated concept"
+title: Is having your own website a dated concept
-excerpt: "For the record, this is one of the reasons I find immense value in Twitter: exposure to a broad range of opinions on an equally broad range of topics.
-Since this particular option pertained to what I do, I figured I’d chime in."
+excerpt: 'For the record, this is one of the reasons I find immense value in Twitter: exposure to a broad range of opinions on an equally broad range of topics.
+Since this particular option pertained to what I do, I figured I’d chime in.'
-modified: 2016-10-20 16:44:17
+modified: 2016-10-20T16:44:17.000Z
-tags: ["Web Strategy", "Twitter", "Social Media", "Facebook"]
-featured_img:
 wpid: 1167
+tags:
+  - Web Strategy
+  - Twitter
+  - Social Media
+  - Facebook
+featured_img: null
 ---